-Once upon a time, a high-school student tells a group of her peers and adults that she has deleted all her social media accounts for an unspecified period of time.
-She explains that she is spending too much time on social media, and comparing herself to people online.
+Once upon a time, a high school student tells a group of her peers and adults that she has deleted all her social media accounts for an unspecified period of time.
+She explains that she is spending too much time on social media, comparing herself to people online.

 Everyone nods in agreement relating to the side-effects she listed for her decision.

 ‘What do you do instead?!’ one peer asks, ludicrously.

 We all laugh.